Alexey-Matjuk/pdf-viewer/README.md

 # PDF Flipbook Viewer

-A professional, responsive PDF flipbook viewer with realistic page-turning animations.
+A professional, responsive PDF flipbook viewer with realistic page-turning animations built with Vue 3 and flipbook-vue.
 Perfect for displaying magazines, catalogs, brochures, and other multi-page documents on the web.

 ## 🌐 Live Demo